Advance Care Planning

 ACPs are shared with a person’s GP, healthcare team and loved ones.
 It may be stored electronically, and accessible to members of your healthcare team.
 Once completed an ACP can be reviewed and changed at any time; reviewing a plan on a regular basis is encouraged.

-View for more information on Advance Care Planning here.
+Click here to find more information on Advance Care Planning

-Advance Care Plan: a valuable tool for families
+An Advance Care Plan: a valuable tool for families - Julian's story

 Caring for a family member or loved one in their last days, weeks or years of life can be an incredibly challenging time.
 Christchurch man Julian Clothier knows this all too well.